scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Dependency analysis

-This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components ion its own, independent of the other core components.
+This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components ion its own, independently from other core components.

 _TODO: this section contains just notes, the overall wording needs to be rephrased_

-- Only PKI - authentication: Overall, the PKI, with its trust model, constitutes the most independent unit that could be potentially  be leveraged by SCION and other protocols.
-The PKI itself does not have significant dependencies on other pieces, therefore a good starting point would be to describe its trust properties, interfaces, and processes.
+- *Control plane PKI.*  Overall, the control plane PKI, with its trust model, constitutes the most independent unit that could be potentially  be leveraged by SCION and other protocols.
+The PKI itself does not have significant dependencies on other components, therefore it could represent a good starting point for standardisation.
+Its unique trust properties, interfaces, and processes (as voting), could be a good candidate for .

+- *Control plane.*
+  The SCION control plane is built around the concept of Isolation Domains, being the routing process divided into an intra-and inter-ISD ones.
+  It heavily relies on the CP-PKI for beaconing (i.e., for authenticating routing information).
-- Only control plane - beaconing & path server infrastructure The SCION control plane relies on the CP-PKI to authenticate entities.
-It would therefore make sense to define the CP in parallel with PKI.
-Decoupling it from PKI would severely affect the properties and guarantees that can be provided by the CP
+  The control plane could, therefore, be specified in parallel with the CP-PKI.
+  Decoupling it from PKI would severely affect the properties and guarantees that can be provided by the control plane.
+  TODO:   Additional work could be done on beaconing and on the path server infrastructure.

+- *Data plane.*
-- Only data plane - path construction and packet forwarding DP needs a way to authenticate path information..
+  As discussed earlier, the SCION data plane requires a way to authenticate path information at each hop.
+  This carachteristic is what allows SCION to distinguish itself from other proposals.
   If not, it would not make sense to have SCION for inter-domain..
 We would just mimick SR and it would be useless on inter-domain, where the trust model is different.
 As discussed in {{RFC9049}}, lack of authentication has often been the cause of some protocols never taking off because of security concerns (see Section 6.5 (Trigtran),  6.7 (NSIS) of the mentioned draft. )

-- Only other components (i.e., SCMP)
-  TODO

 # Conclusions
 We described key SCION components with their properties and dependencies.

-_TODO: I would add some comments on how SCION avoids some of the issues mentioned in {{RFC9049}}_ [**CdK: I would not do this: this is out of topic in my opinion.
-And if you do, just two or three sentences**]. _Also mention that the most important core components are formally verified._
+_TODO: Conclude